I have to stop and pinch myself when I realise that I’m now into my second year as a freelance copywriter.

 When I was in the hospital, it was back on the phone with Stace, this time with her emailing each of my existing clients to explain my situation for me.

 My pancreas still intact (though still quite sore), I came out of the hospital this past Saturday and, when I returned back to work on Monday morning, was able to pick up right where I left off.

 Yet what if Stacy hadn’t been around?
 I’d be screwed, that’s what.

 Not only would I be in a much worse position than I am right now, I would have never learned about the importance of creating a backup plan for those unforeseen occasions when things do go wrong.

-I’d love to tell you that I came right out of hospital, immediately set up about creating this wonderful, helpful contingency plan, and can now share it with you here.
-I can’t, because I didn’t.
+I’d love to tell you that I came right out of the hospital, immediately set up about creating this wonderful, helpful contingency plan, and can now share it with you here.
+I can’t because I didn’t.

 I’m still figuring the details, but for now, it mainly involves making sure my iPhone is always fully charged and that Stacy is always on standby to help me out in a pickle.